 8. Bring Ice Cleats for Abraham Lake in Winter

 Not only is the ice slippery, getting on it without ice cleats is very difficult.
 At the edges, the ice has ripples and is buckled.

 It is also a downhill walk to get on the ice.
 Let’s just say it took me longer to get on the flat part of the ice than anything else.

 It was one of those moments where you look like an idiot because you are stepping very carefully knowing that you are about to get seriously hurt but to everyone else you look like someone new to walking.

 RELATED POST: TOP THINGS TO DO IN BANFF IN WINTER

-- Fairmont Chateau Lake Louise – The Fairmont Chateau Lake Louise is a great hotel and it has plenty of activities right on site.
+- Fairmont Chateau Lake Louise – The Fairmont Chateau Lake Louise is a huge resort with plenty of activities on site.
 The rooms are spacious and comfortable.
 The staff was wonderful.
 The views are incredible.
-For such a big hotel, they really do a great job.

 - Lake Louise Inn – A good lower price accommodation.
 One of our nights was already booked at the Fairmont so we stayed here and it was a pleasant surprise.
 It’s very clean and the restaurant is great.
 Book their newly remodeled rooms.
 The older rooms have bad reviews online.

 - Okt Häus – A 5 bedroom, 2 bathroom guest vacation rental with beautiful Scandinavian design.